mary-pascual/mary-pascual.github.io/essays/how-to-be-perfect.md

 The beautiful thing about creating a website is that it's very straight forward and with some patience, even a beginner can make it look professional.
 Through my own experience, I learned that [Semantic UI](https://semantic-ui.com/) is a good starting part because the website displays the code and the results of the code.
 I also discovered that I could easily see the results of my work whenever I made even the slightest change so it makes it easier to know what is working and what needs be changed.

 When I tested out Semantic UI, I tried to recreate the [Breakout Waikiki website](https://www.breakoutwaikiki.com/).
 Like most websites, this one included a top menu, and because I was creating the website with Semantic UI, I could easily create the top menu with the class "ui menu", add another class called "items" under it to list the things I want in that menu, and change the font color to white by changing the class name to "ui borderless inverted menu" as show below.
+In the end, [my website](https://github.com/mary-pascual/breakout) looked pretty similar to the original website to the point where my friends honestly thought it was the real one!
 ```
 <div class="ui borderless inverted menu">
     <a class="item"><h1><img src="https://static1.squarespace.com/static/55e7ec25e4b0936846c7ec12/t/564100f8e4b07ea8de5407f0/1484027202845/?format=1500w" width="268px"></h1></a>